 In Mexico, people drop by unannounced.
-My Mexican friends will hang out in my home even as while I am unpacking groceries or showering and dressing for the evening, content to sit on my couch quietly while I blow dry my hair.
-They are not thinking about where else they should be, what else they should be doing or why can’t you speed things up.
+My Mexican friends will hang out in my home even while I am unpacking groceries or showering and dressing for the evening, content to sit on my couch quietly while I blow dry my hair.
+I get the sense they are not thinking about where else they should be, what else they should be doing or why can’t I speed things up.
 They are hanging out with me.

-Reminiscent of the kind of things we did in our younger days, during the last day of the blood moon last year and with no training whatsoever, I led a group of Mexican friends in a yoga class.
-We gathered in the dark, on the stone patio facing the ocean and scrambled around trying to keep candles lit.
+Reminiscent of the kind of things we did in my younger days, during the last day of the blood moon and with no training whatsoever, I led a group of Mexican friends in a yoga class.
+We gathered in the dark on the stone patio facing the ocean and scrambled around trying to keep candles lit.

-A girlfriend then led us in a meditation.
+A girlfriend who is a therapist then led us in a meditation.
 Afterward, I iced a milk chocolate cake and we sat around and talked, drank wine and ate cake.
 That was enough, actually a pretty big night.
 One I won’t soon forget.

 Hosting something similar in the U.S. would have required reserving a yoga studio, hiring a personable yoga instructor, and following the yoga class with a yoga wear fashion show.
 And I’d still get only 50% attendance rate.